arthurhammer/arthurhammer.de/_posts/2019-07-15-zugspitz-ultratrail-2019.md

 {% include figure.html src="/assets/2019-07-15-zut11.jpg" alt="Running with others." %}

-Crossing to the north side of the Wetterstein range, we came to the final climb: the Alpsitzbahn station at 2000 m.
+Crossing to the north side of the Wetterstein range, we came to the final climb: the Alpspitzbahn station at 2000 m.
 50k into the race my legs started to get tired.
 Nothing unusual but I started to imagine if the route hadn't been changed and this was only the half way point.
 Would I make another 50k?

 {% include figure.html src="/assets/2019-07-15-zut8.jpg" alt="Me." %}